 - Troop 919 – Holmen American Legion – Mark Madsen, SM & Todd Clark, CC

-for contact information, please call the Scout office.
+SM = Scoutmaster, CC = Committee Chair.
+For contact information, please call the Scout office.

 What does it cost?

 There's a one-time registration joining fee of $25.
 The yearly membership and insurance is about $70 (based on 2021 fees), Handbook $8, Uniform and accessories (new) $25-$75.
 Troops may have an activity fee, and large group events may have an event fee.